DemwE/sscc/README.md

 - Verify internet connection for source downloads

 **Runtime Issues:**
-- Use `-static` flag for maximum portability
+- All binaries are statically linked by default for maximum portability
 - Include `#include <stdio.h>` for printf and other standard functions
 - GMP functions require `#include <gmp.h>` AND `-lgmp` linking flag
 - For undefined GMP symbols, ensure you're using `-lgmp` when compiling